-A real legato tool with intervals recorded up to an octave (upwards) to a perfect pitch (downwards), can be used with 6 different color patches: Non vibrato, Espressivo 5 th position, Molto espressivo, Espressivo without nail, Sul tasto and Tirando 5th position.
+A legato tool with intervals recorded up to an octave (upwards and downwards), can be used with 6 different color patches: Non vibrato, Espressivo 5 th position, Molto espressivo, Espressivo without nail, Sul tasto.

 Three customizing tools (via CC's) are implemented, all within a relevant range: